 This doesn't include tips for staff or purchases in the gift shop.
 It does mean that you'll need only to book your international and one domestic flight to Punta Arenas.
-We partner with a speciliast team at FlightCentre to help our clients book the best flights.
-For a no obligation quote on flights to Patagonia please call 0844 372 8012, or email firstname.lastname@example.org.
+Take a look at our advice on how to get to Antarctica for more on this.

 Some Fly & Cruise trips also give you the option to kayak, hike, climb or camp in Antarctica, and the cost varies depending on the operator.
 You'll find that cruise operators sometimes include this in the price of the trip, whereas others charge an additional amount for your guide and equipment which can range from $350 - 975 depending on the excursion.
 For rates please see the info box on each trip details page but please be aware that you will probably be required to take out travel insurance for climbing and kayaking excursions.

 Although on a per day basis a fly and cruise option is more expensive than a standard Antarctic cruise, it certainly has its advantages.
 It's one of the quickest ways of seeing all that Antarctica has to offer in just 4 - 8 days, something which a traditional Antarctic cruise just can't offer.
 And to top it off, it means cutting out around 4 days of cruising in open waters thus giving you a more comfortable journey to and from Antarctica, avoiding potential seasickness.